gbonesso/blackscholes/README.md

-# b3files
+# blackscholes
-> This is a Python lib to help to decode the public files available from Brazilian Stock Exchange - B3.
+> This is a Python lib implementing Black and Scholes model.

 ## Release History

-* 0.0.1
+* 0.1.0
     * Work in progress

 ## Meta